jaimeluc/prueba-inditex/README.md

 * **Dependency Injection**: In order to ensure the Dependency Inversion Principle, we apply Constructor-based Dependency Injection.
  It improves modularity, testability, and maintainability of the code by allowing dependencies to be injected from outside rather than being created internally.

+## Testing

+I have developed **integration tests**, they are in the class [PriceAPITests.java](./src/test/java/com/jaimelucas/inditex/prices/infrastructure/inputadapter/http/PriceAPITests.java), for this I have used JUnit and MockMvc.

+I have also included **unit tests**, they are included in the class [PriceDoamainTest.java](./src/test/java/com/jaimelucas/inditex/prices/domain/PriceDomainTest.java)